Customizing

 @include forms-buttons-css;

-@include tables-css;
+@include all-content-css;

 @use "overrides";